MistyCommunity/Documentation/src/content/apis/api-reference/all-functions.md

 ### ChangeDisplayImage
-Sets the current image being displayed on Misty's screen.
+Displays an image on Misty's screen.
+Optionally, `ChangeDisplayImage` can display an image for a specific length of time and/or transparently overlay an image on Misty's eyes.
 Use `SaveImageAssetToRobot` to upload images to Misty.

+Note that it's not possible for a custom image to overlay another custom image.
+Misty's eyes always appear as the base image, behind an overlay.

 Arguments:
-* FileName (string) - The name of previously uploaded file containing the image to display.
-Do not include the file path.
+* FileName (string) - Name of the previously uploaded file containing the image to display.
 Valid image file types are .jpg, .jpeg, .gif, .png.
+Maximum file size is 3MB.
+To clear the image from the screen, pass an empty string ```""```.
+* TimeOutSeconds (double) - Optional value that determines the length of time in seconds that Misty displays the specified image.
+When this time elapses, Misty's eyes again display onscreen.
+* Alpha (double) - Optional value that sets the alpha (transparency) of the specified image.
+A value of 0 is completely transparent; 1 is completely opaque.
+Using this parameter to set transparency allows Misty's eyes to appear behind the specified image.

 Returns:
 * Success (boolean) - Returns true if there are no errors related to this call.
 Otherwise, false.